codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/ios-simulator-builds.md

 weight: 5
 ---

-To test your app on simulators, Apple requires you to create an unsigned iOS app (with the `.app` extensions).
+To test your app on simulators, Apple requires you to create an unsigned iOS app (with the `.app` extension).

 ## Building an unsigned native iOS app (.app)